ivh/PyReduce/README.md

 ------
 The original REDUCE paper: [doi:10.1051/0004-6361:20020175](https://doi.org/10.1051/0004-6361:20020175)

-A paper describing the changes and updates of PyReduce is in preperation.
+A paper describing the changes and updates of PyReduce can be found here: [https://ui.adsabs.harvard.edu/abs/2021A%26A...646A..32P/abstract](https://ui.adsabs.harvard.edu/abs/2021A%26A...646A..32P/abstract)